What’s the Best EV Charging Card for electric vehicles in 2025?

 Card or subscription: make the right choice

-The market is evolving toward two models: classic cards for flexibility and next-gen subscriptions for better rates.
-Electra+ at €0.29/kWh, Shell Recharge for highways, Chargemap Pass for Europe—each suits specific needs.
+The market is evolving into two distinct models: classic cards for their flexibility and next-generation subscriptions for their advantageous rates.
+Electra+ with its €0.29/kWh, Shell Recharge for the highway, Chargemap Pass for Europe... each solution meets specific needs.

 Written by Nicolas – Electric mobility expert at Electra